ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/01-orientation.md

 ## Creating a New Ember App with Ember CLI

 We can create a new project using Ember CLI's `new` command.
 It follows the pattern `ember new <project-name>`.
 In our case, the project name would be `super-rentals`.
-We also include a `--lang en` option.
-This sets our app's primary language to English which improves website [Accessibility](../../../accessibility/application-considerations/).
+We will also include a `--lang en` option.
+This sets our app's primary language to English and improves improves the website's [accessibility](../../../accessibility/application-considerations/).

 ```run:ignore
 Hack: make an empty package.json to convince ember-cli we are really not in an Ember project.
 Otherwise, we will get the "You cannot use the new command inside an ember-cli project." error when running `ember new`.